thatlr/Delphi-Tasks/README.md

 ## Open issues:

 Some sensible demo code.
-Some some grammatical mistakes in the comments.
+Some grammatical mistakes in the comments.